-- The olive tree cultivation and especially the tratment of diseases, mainly the Olive Fly.
+- The olive tree cultivation and especially the treatment of diseases, mainly the Olive Fly.
 It is self-evident that the olive fruit which has been destroyed by the larva (warm) of the Olive Fly or by other diseases cannot be good.
-The main problemof an olive fruit infected by the Fly is the relatively high amounts of acidity and bad taste.
+The main problem of an olive fruit infected by the Fly is the relatively high amounts of acidity and bad taste.

 - Harvesting.
 The olive fruit harvesting is done from the end of October until the end of January.
 The best period is considered when the olive fruit is 25% green and 75% dark (not black).
-The maturation of the olive fruit is accompanied with blackening and simultaneously with reduction of the oleuropein, a substance which gives bitterness to the olive oil and it constitutes one of the qualitative properties of a good olive oil.
-Harvesting must be done by hand or with mechanically or manually operated toothed devices resembling a comb, in order to avoid bruising the olive fruit, which causes oxidation reactions that undermine the quality of olive oil.
-The fruits that fell from the tree due to bad weather conditions must not be processed into edible olive oil because they have a problem (they can be rotten, infected by the olive fly etc.)
+The maturation of the olive fruit is accompanied by blackening and simultaneously with the reduction of the oleuropein, a substance that gives bitterness to the olive oil and it constitutes one of the qualitative properties of good olive oil.
+Harvesting must be done by hand or with mechanically or manually operated toothed devices resembling a comb, to avoid bruising the olive fruit, which causes oxidation reactions that undermine the quality of olive oil.
+The fruits that fell from the tree due to bad weather conditions must not be processed into edible olive oil because they have a problem (they can be rotten, infected by the olive fly, etc.)

 - When the olives reach the olive mill, they are placed manually and not mechanically in a stainless steel OLIVE FUNNEL.

-- Next, the fruits are transferred to the OLIVE WASHER, where they are washed with potable water in order to be clean for processing.
-Washing the olive fruit is very important, because existing dirt can be transferred to the olive oil where it remains.
-Afterwards the fruits are weighted on Electronic Scales and then they are placed on the olive loader.
+- Next, the fruits are transferred to the OLIVE WASHER, where they are washed with potable water to be clean for processing.
+Washing the olive fruit is very important because existing dirt can be transferred to the olive oil where it remains.
+Afterward the fruits are weighted on Electronic Scales and then they are placed on the olive loader.

-- After pressing, the olive paste is led to the OLIVE MALAXERS by an olive paste loader where it is stirred at a low temperature in order to be ready for
+- After pressing, the olive paste is led to the OLIVE MALAXERS by an olive paste loader where it is stirred at a low temperature to be ready for

 - The 2-phase separation process in the DECANTER, which separates the paste into two elements, the olive oil (oil-juice) and the pomace.
-This method does not need water while processing the fruits and therefore there is no liquid waste (oil-moist or oil-residue) which in fact carries away many useful elements of the oil juice.
-The process of oil extraction by placing the paste into sacks, and afterwards pressing it, is problematic because it raises questions regarding the sacks’ cleanness.
-Furthermore, the sacks retain oil which is oxidised and transferred to the produced oil.
+This method does not need water while processing the fruits and therefore there is no liquid waste (oil-moist or oil-residue) which carries away many useful elements of the oil juice.
+The process of oil extraction by placing the paste into sacks, and afterward pressing it, is problematic because it raises questions regarding the sacks’ cleanness.
+Furthermore, the sacks retain oil which is oxidized and transferred to the produced oil.

-- Afterwards, the oil juice is led to the OIL-SEPARATOR for removal of small amounts of water and few solid admixtures (mud).
-It is important in this stage to wash frequently the separator so to minimize oxidation.
+- Afterward, the oil juice is led to the OIL-SEPARATOR for the removal of small amounts of water and few solid admixtures (mud).
+It is important in this stage to wash frequently the separator to minimize oxidation.
 After this point, the product is weighted and led to the Oil-tanks of the industrial unit which must be stainless and impermeable.
-The tanks need to be cleaned from all existing residue so to minimize anaerobic oxidation.
+The tanks need to be cleaned from all existing residues to minimize anaerobic oxidation.
 The oil tanks need to be in a well-ventilated area where the temperature is not too low or too high.